ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 :::
 #####
 :::Question
-a) What is the value you measured for $g$, with the uncertainty?
+a) What is the value you measured for $g$ along with the uncertainty?

 b) Does the accepted value of $g$ fall within your window of uncertainty?